DanFullDev/DigimonApp/README.md

 # DigimonApp
 Digimon API made with SvelteKit.
-It can filter Digimon's by both name or level (Rookie, Champio, etc...)
+It can filter Digimon's by both name or level (Rookie, Champion, etc...)

+#Used dependencies
+- SvelteKit
+- Tailwindcss
+- The public digimon api was used for this small project: https://digimon-api.herokuapp.com/

 #How to run
 - Clone the repository